How to Make Dashboards With Bubble AI: A Complete 2026 Guide

 Internal team access works well for company dashboards and team metrics.
 This method offers the highest security through SSO and role-based access controls, with full control over all elements and deployment to both web and native mobile apps.
 It’s particularly useful when your dashboard contains sensitive business data that only authenticated employees should see.

 Public sharing with authentication fits client portals and partner dashboards.
-This medium-security approach relies on password or token-based authentication.
+This approach uses Bubble’s built-in user authentication and privacy rules; token-based access requires an appropriate custom or API-based implementation.
 Users can view and interact with the dashboard, though customization is limited to viewing preferences.
 The dashboard works responsively on web browsers across all devices.

 Deploy across web and mobile platforms